-Founded by Robert Hook, class of 2012, and under the direction of faculty sponsor Michelle McCay, Freedom Arts is published biannually, with late fall and spring editions.
+Founded by Robert Hook, class of 2012, and under the direction of faculty sponsor Richard Rodriguez, The Freedom Arts magazine is published annually.
 This student-produced publication showcases the written and visual talents of Upper School artists.
 Editions are free, and can be picked up at the front office or downloaded from the link below.

 Below are excerpts from various editions of Freedom Arts:

 The Bridge (Spring 2019 - Freedom Arts Magazine)